yanivtabibi/pebkac/README.md

 There are many ways to do this - feel free to google your options.
 We want to see:

 1. Some kind of schema (e.g. sqldump, JSON)
-2. Example of how the wuery would look
+2. Example of how the query would look
 3. Why is this solution better than some alternative?